Updated March 2022

 - Line a large sheet pan with parchment paper and spray lightly with non-stick cooking spray

-- In a large bowl, mix eggs, vanilla, applesauce, and brown sugar until combined.
+- In a large bowl, mix eggs, vanilla, applesauce, bananas, and brown sugar until combined.
 Add dried fruit and nuts.

-- In a second bowl combine oats, protein powder, flaxseed, salt, baking powder, and cinnamon.
+- In a second bowl combine oats, protein powder, flaxseed, salt, baking powder, ginger, and cinnamon.

 - Dump the dry ingredients into the wet ingredients and mix well.

 - Pour in milk and stir until all ingredients are combined.

 - Pour the batter onto the already prepared sheet pan.
 Level out the batter and make sure it reaches into all corners of the pan

 - Bake in a 350-degree oven on the middle rack for up to 45 minutes, start checking for doneness around 30 minutes.

-- Remove from the sheet pan from the oven and let the whole "bar" cool.
+- Remove the sheet pan from the oven and let the whole "bar" cool.
 When the "bar" is cool divide it into 24 even pieces.